Online MBA in Ohio

 6. Kent State University – College of Business Administration

 Kent State University’s College of Business Administration offers a variety of MBA courses such as a full-time MBA, part-time MBA, dual MBA, and executive MBA.
 The full-time MBA program allows you to specialize in accounting, entrepreneurship, finance, economics, information systems, marketing, supply chain management, human resource management, fashion merchandising management, and information systems with a choice of 10 specializations.
-All the programs are accredited by the AACSB.
-The full-time MBA program has consistently ranked in the list of 300 Best MBA programs, vetted by Princeton Review magazine.
-There is also an option to pursue a dual master’s degree in business and communications, nursing, translation or architecture.
+The AACSB accredits all the programs.
+The full-time MBA program has consistently ranked in 300 Best MBA programs, vetted by Princeton Review magazine.
+There is also an option to pursue a dual master’s degree in business and communications, nursing, translation, or architecture.
 High-performing (academic merit) aspirants are also eligible to be awarded graduate assistantships.
 Paid internship opportunities are also available with national/multinational organizations and non-profits located in the region.
-A number of professional development opportunities are also built into the program.
+Several professional development opportunities are also built into the program.

 7. Ohio University – College of Business